Filthy (song): Release and commercial performance

-Music video
+Music video and live performances

 In its first scenes, AI mimics his creator's moves on stage.

 Timberlake shared a teaser of the video on January 4.
-The official music video was directed by Mark Romanek and premiered along with the song.
-Timberlake plays an inventor introducing his new work, a robot to the public.
+The official music video premiered on the same day as the song's release and was directed by Mark Romanek, who previously directed the music video for Timberlake's 2016 song "Can't Stop the Feeling!".
+Timberlake plays an inventor introducing his new work, a robot, to the public.
 As a character inspired by Steve Jobs, Timberlake takes the stage at the Pan-Asian Deep Learning Conference in Kuala Lumpur, Malaysia, in 2028 and debuts the robot.
 In the dance-centric visual, the artificial intelligence machine displays dance moves while being remotely manipulated by Timberlake.
-As the video progresses, the robot performs more elaborate and erotic dance moves with the dancers, being rewarded with an enthusiastic ovation from the previously expressionless audience.
+As the video progresses, the robot performs more elaborate and erotic dance moves with the dancers, and is rewarded with an enthusiastic ovation from the previously expressionless audience.
 The line between creator and his invention blurs by the clip's end, as described by a Rolling Stone reviewer.
 For the CGI character, Timberlake and several dancers performed the motions that became the robot's moves in the final product.

-About Timberlake's outfit in the video, Rachel Hahn of Vogue deemed it a modern version of Jobs' iconic look.
-Timberlake wears a Todd Snyder turtleneck with wire-frame glasses, a pair of gray pants, and classic white sneakers.
-"Filthy" received a nomination for an MTV Video Music Award for Best Choreography.
+Regarding Timberlake's outfit in the video, Rachel Hahn of Vogue deemed it a modern take on Jobs' iconic look.
+Timberlake wears a Todd Snyder turtleneck, wire-frame glasses, gray pants, and classic white sneakers.
+"Filthy" received a nomination for Best Choreography at the 2018 MTV Video Music Awards, but lost to "This Is America" by Childish Gambino.
+In terms of live performances, Timberlake included "Filthy" on the set list of his Super Bowl LII halftime show performance in 2018 and his sixth concert tour, The Man of the Woods Tour (2018–2019).

-The music video on YouTube has received over 80 million views as of March 2024.